artefactual-labs/atom-migration-helpers/PROCESS.md

 $i->save();
 ```

+**NOTE:** If disabling nested set updating, be sure to run the
+`propel:build-nested-set` task afterwards.

 Aside from the above, pre-caching table data into memory can help scripts run
 faster by minimizing the number of database queries done.